pytorch/torchchat/CONTRIBUTING.md

 outlined on that page and do not file a public issue.

 ## License
-By contributing to `gpt-fast`, you agree that your contributions will be licensed under the LICENSE file in the root directory of this source tree.
+By contributing to `torchat`, you agree that your contributions will be licensed under the LICENSE file in the root directory of this source tree.